automationbrew/autobrew-powershell/docs/help/New-AbDelegatedAdminRelationshipRequest.md

 ## SYNOPSIS

-Create a new delegated admin relationship request for approval by the tenant.
+Creates a new delegated admin relationship request for approval by the tenant.

 ## SYNTAX